wechaty/docusaurus/docusaurus/docs/examples/advanced/room-bot.md

 You can try out the **Wechaty Room bot** using this interactive CodeSandbox.

 There is a `TODO` where you have to specify one of your friends' name (the CodeSandbox can be edited by using the above button).
-After that just scan the generated QR code with **WeChat** app, and you are ready to play with the bot!
+After that just scan the generated QR code with the **WeChat** app, and you are ready to play with the bot!

 <iframe
   class="codesandbox"